anujanegi/Hasura-Practice-Project/README.md

 # Whiterose

-Practice project repo to get accustomed to Hasura CLI and its APIs.
+Practice project repo to get accustomed to the Hasura CLI and its APIs.
 Used Hasura's Boilerplate project with [Flask](http://flask.pocoo.org/) microservice.
 Boilerplate and its usage details as follows: